 Terkel eventually found employment with the Chicago Sunday Times where he wrote a regular jazz column.
 He also acted in various plays including John Steinbeck's Of Mice and Men.
 In 1958 he started his long-running daily radio programme on WFMT, the Studs Terkel Show.

 In the 1960s Terkel became interested in oral history.
 His first book on the subject, Division Street: America (1967), contained interviews with seventy people who had lived in Chicago.
-This was followed by Hard Times (1970), which featured interviews with Americans talking about their experiences of the Depression, and Working (1974), an account of people's working lives.
+This was followed by Hard Times: An Oral History of the Great Depression (1970), which featured interviews with Americans talking about their experiences of the Depression, and Working (1974), an account of people's working lives.
 Terkel wrote: "Work is about a daily search for meaning as well as daily bread, for recognition as well as cash, for astonishment rather than torpor, in short for a sort of life, rather than a Monday-to-Friday sort of dying.”

 Ed Vulliamy pointed out: "As you listen, you know in your bones that each person has never told their story as cogently or as fully before and will never do so again, for that was Terkel's art.
 He was maestro of that most precious craft in the practice of both journalism and history: listening...
 But this distinction did much more for the archives of history than bequeath unrepeatable recordings of the great, the good and the gregarious.
 Terkel's obsessive interest in the propulsion of people's lives was at its most curious and passionate - and his subjects at their most brilliantly articulate - when he was dealing with everyday people, from whatever background: carpenters, judges, hub-cap fitters, priests, admirals, sharecroppers, models, signalmen, tennis players, war veterans and cooks."